madacol/blog/content/Maximizing combinations for `n` elements.md

 ## Conclusion

-So folks, if you want to maximize the combinations of a *cartesian product*, arrange your items in groups of 3.
+So folks, if you want to maximize the combinations of a *cartesian product*, arrange your items in groups of 3.\
+Or conversely, if you want to minimize the number of combinations, stay away from groups of 3.

 *Weeell*, it turns out 3 is not really the most optimal number, but it's close enough, it's still the king among integers, and of many practical applications.\
 But the *king of kings* is in fact `e`, the base of the natural logarithm.\